rumnoodle/docs/languages/rust/rust.md

 ```
 use std::io; // a Rust library dependency
 use rand::Rng; // an external dependency added in Cargo.toml
+use std::{cmp::Ordering, io}; // use of nested ordering
+use std::io::{self, Write}; // use self to import module
 ```

 ### Variables and Constants